Republican Senator McCain ending medical treatment for brain cancer

 “With his usual strength of will, he has now chosen to discontinue medical treatment,” the family said.

-McCain, who represented Arizona in the Senate and House of Representatives for 35 years, had said the cancer was discovered in July 2017 and he has not been at the U.S. Capitol this year.
+McCain, who has represented Arizona in the Senate and House of Representatives for 35 years, has said the cancer was discovered in July 2017 and he has not been at the U.S. Capitol this year.
 He also had surgery for an intestinal infection in April.

 McCain has had a reputation for speaking his mind, which led to a running feud with President Donald Trump.
 Sources close to McCain have said Trump would not be invited to the funeral.